anjali-deshpande-hub/chronic_kidney_disease/README-project-2.md

 ## Model Pipeline Creation

 A model pipeline was designd to emphasize a structured approach to data handling and model training.
 The **Preprocessing Pipeline** was built to standardize numeric features, optionally applying **Principal Component Analysis (PCA)** for dimensionality reduction.
 Categorical variables were encoded using **one-hot encoding**.
 Binary features were retained in their original format.
 This integrated pipeline ensured that all data transformations were consistently applied, preparing the data for subsequent modeling.
 By orchestrating these steps within a single pipeline, the process became streamlined and manageable, setting the stage for model training.

+The data was split into training, validation, and test sets as follows:

+**Initial Split:** The data was first divided into 80% for training and 20% for testing.

+**Second Split:** The 80% training set was then further split into 80% for training and 20% for validation.

 ## Model Tuning and Evaluation